Safety-Gymnasium: A Unified Safe Reinforcement Learning Benchmark: Details of Experimental Results

 \textbf{Multi-agent Algorithms Settings.} The models employed in the multi-agent algorithms were 3-layer MLPs with \texttt{ReLU} activation functions and hidden layer sizes of [128, 128].

-\textbf{Lagrangian Multiplier Settings.} The Lagrangian-based methods are sensitive to hyperparameters.
-For both the naive and the PID-controlled Lagrangian multiplier, we present the following detailed description of the settings. \begin{itemize} \item \texttt{lagrangian\_multiplier\_init}: The initial value of the Lagrangian multiplier.
+\textbf{Lagrangian Multiplier Settings.} Lagrangian-based methods are sensitive to hyperparameters.
+We present the following detailed description of the settings for both the naive and the PID-controlled Lagrangian multiplier. \begin{itemize} \item Lagrangian Initial Value: The initial value of the Lagrangian multiplier.
 It impacts the early-stage performance of the Lagrangian-based methods.
 A higher initial value promotes safer exploration but may impede task completion.
-Conversely, a lower initial value delays the agent's exploration of safe policies. \item \texttt{lagrangian\_multiplier\_lr}: The learning rate of the Lagrangian multiplier.
+Conversely, a lower initial value delays the agent's exploration of safe policies. \item Lagrangian Learning Rate: The learning rate of the Lagrangian multiplier.
 A high learning rate induces excessive oscillations, impedes convergence speed, and hinders the algorithm's ability to attain the desired solution.
-Conversely, a low learning rate slows down convergence and adversely affects training. \item \texttt{pid\_kp}: The PID controller's proportional gain determines the output's response to changes in the episodic costs.
+Conversely, a low learning rate slows down convergence and adversely affects training. \item PID Controller Kp: The PID controller's proportional gain determines the output's response to changes in the episodic costs.
 If \texttt{pid\_kp} is too large, the Lagrangian multiplier oscillates, and performance deteriorates.
-If \texttt{pid\_kp} is too small, the Lagrangian multiplier updates slowly, also impacting performance negatively. \item \texttt{pid\_kd}: The derivative gain of the PID controller, governing the output's response to changes in the episodic costs.
+If \texttt{pid\_kp} is too small, the Lagrangian multiplier updates slowly, also impacting performance negatively. \item PID Controller Kd: The PID controller's derivative gain governs the output's response to changes in the episodic costs.
 If \texttt{pid\_kd} is too large, the Lagrangian multiplier becomes excessively sensitive to noise or changes in the episodic costs, leading to instability or oscillations.
-If \texttt{pid\_kd} is too small, the Lagrangian multiplier may not respond quickly or accurately enough to changes in the episodic costs. \item \texttt{pid\_ki}: The integral gain of the PID controller, determining the controller's ability to eliminate the steady-state error by integrating the episodic costs over time.
+If \texttt{pid\_kd} is too small, the Lagrangian multiplier may not respond quickly or accurately enough to changes in the episodic costs. \item PID Controller Ki: The PID controller's integral gain determines the controller's ability to eliminate the steady-state error by integrating the episodic costs over time.
 If \texttt{pid\_ki} is too large, the Lagrangian multiplier may become overly responsive to previous errors, adversely affecting performance. \end{itemize}